 - The social/emotional well-being of the student is seriously considered.
 Not all students are prepared to be placed with older students

 - Parent, teacher, student have given input and discussion has taken place in order to determine how best to meet the students’ needs

 The timing of acceleration is a critical factor in making decisions.
 It will be the responsibility of the parent and/or the school to adhere to the schedule.
-We will not be able to accommodate makeup sessions.
-Place and time will be determined at a later date.
-Recommendations will be made in the fall of 2020-21 school year once schools and staff have data and recommendations for placement have been completed on or before the end of the 2020-21 school year regarding placement.
+Process for SSA is currently being developed.
+Recommendations will be made in the late Spring of the 2021-22 school year.
+Schools and staff will gather data and recommendations for placement.
+Parents will be notified by their school before the end of the 2020-21 school year regarding placement.